-Boris Johnson misses crisis heatwave meeting to ‘host Chequers party’
+Boris Johnson skips heatwave crisis meeting to ‘host Chequers party’

-Prime minister ‘missing in action’ again - after skipping vital Cobr gatherings on Covid at start of premiership
+Prime minister ‘missing in action’ again - after skipping vital Cobra gatherings on Covid at start of premiership

 Boris Johnson is skipping a crisis meeting on the looming life-threatening heatwave to host a party at his luxury Chequers rural retreat.

-Ministers and experts are gathering in the Cabinet Office on Saturday afternoon, for a Cobr meeting to prepare for temperatures hitting an unprecedented 40oC on Monday.
+Ministers and experts are gathering in the Cabinet Office on Saturday afternoon, for a Cobra meeting to prepare for temperatures hitting an unprecedented 40oC on Monday.

 But the prime minister will be 30 miles away in Buckinghamshire at a party for friends and family, ahead of being kicked out of his country retreat at the start of September.